Deploy Secure Mesh Site v2 in AWS (ClickOps)

 Figure: Add New Interface

-Step 1: Attach interface to instance.
+Step 2: Attach new network interface to EC2 instance.

 -